nervosnetwork/mercury/core/rpc/README.md

 - `transaction` - double-entry style transaction of the specified `tx_hash`.
 - `status`
-  - Status "pending" means the transaction is in the pool and not proposed yet.
+  - Status "Pending" means the transaction is in the pool and not proposed yet.
-  - Status "proposed" means the transaction is in the pool and has been proposed.
+  - Status "Proposed" means the transaction is in the pool and has been proposed.
-  - Status "committed" means the transaction has been committed to the canonical chain.
+  - Status "Committed" means the transaction has been committed to the canonical chain.
-  - Status "rejected" means the transaction has been rejected by the pool.
+  - Status "Rejected" means the transaction has been rejected by the pool.
-  - Status "unknown" means the transaction was unknown for the pool.
+  - Status "Unknown" means the transaction was unknown for the pool.

 **Examples**